sosa-baya/my-academic-page/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sadik_S_CV.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.
 ---
 <div style="text-align: justify">Originally from Beni-Mellal, Morocco, and currently based in Aarhus, Denmark, I am a postdoctoral researcher in the Mechanical Metamaterials and Soft Matter group within the Department of Mechanical and Production Engineering at Aarhus University.
-My research interests lie at the crossroads of engineering, mechanics, and applied mathematics with a view on industrial applications such as in mechanical, structural, and materials engineering; and on exploring the mechanics of naturally occurring phenomena, such as biological growth and morphogenesis.</div></br>
+My background and research interests lie at the crossroads of engineering, mechanics, and applied mathematics with a view on industrial applications such as in mechanical, structural, and materials engineering; and on exploring the mechanics of naturally occurring phenomena, such as biological growth and morphogenesis.</div></br>